 Happy Independence Day!
-We can’t spend July 4th at Walt Disney World, but we can visit vicariously and daydream of experiencing the most distinctly patriotic attractions.
+If you’re spending July 4th at Walt Disney World, you might be curious as to which attractions are the most distinctly patriotic.
 Fortunately, Walt Disney World remains a bastion of patriotism and is a great place to spend the Fourth of July with tens of thousands of your closest friends!
-(Updated July 4, 2020.)

 In large part, this is due to the enduring legacy of Walt Disney, and the next generation of Imagineers who wanted to preserve his vision and ideals.
 As the narrator says in the opening lines of Carousel of Progress, Walt Disney “was probably as American as anyone could possibly be.”
 This is on display in parts of Walt Disney World even when patriotism or Americana aren’t explicit.